Welwyn Tunnel rail crash: Trains involved

-Sequence of Events
+Sequence of events

 The train of coal empties was signalled away from Welwyn at 23:20.
 When passing through the North tunnel, the engine failed and the train came to a stand.
 At first, guard Wray recommended that the train be allowed to roll back on the falling gradient to Welwyn, but the driver refused, as such a move would be dangerous and contrary to the rules.
 According to regulations, Wray should have placed detonators on the line to protect the rear of his train, but he did not, and he also failed to communicate with either signal box.

-At 23:36, the Midland Goods train stopped at Welwyn signal box.
+At 23:36, the Midland Railway goods train stopped at Welwyn signal box.
 The signalman at Welwyn, who had not received the "out of section" signal for the train of coal empties, sent a telegraph message to Knebworth asking if it had cleared the tunnel.
 The Knebworth signalman stated to the official enquiry that he had replied with the code for "No", but the Welwyn signalman claimed that he had received a "Yes".
 The code for "No" differed from the code for "Out" only by the number of beats on the telegraph needle, and the enquiry ruled that the Welwyn signalman had misinterpreted the signal as being "Out", which would have the same meaning as "Yes" in answer to his question.
 He therefore cleared his signals and allowed the Midland train into the tunnel.